Developmental psychology: Prenatal development

 Prenatal development is of interest to psychologists investigating the context of early psychological development.
-The whole prenatal development involves three main stages: germinal stage, embryonic stage and fetal stage.
-Germinal stage begins at conception until 2 weeks; embryonic stage means the development from 2 weeks to 8 weeks; fetal stage represents 9 weeks until birth of the baby.
+Prenatal development involves three main stages: the germinal stage, the embryonic stage, and the fetal stage.
+The germinal stage begins at conception and lasts until 2 weeks; the embryonic stage is the development from 2 weeks to 8 weeks; the fetal stage is from 9 weeks until birth.
 The senses develop in the womb itself: a fetus can both see and hear by the second trimester (13 to 24 weeks of age).
 The sense of touch develops in the embryonic stage (5 to 8 weeks).
-Most of the brain's billions of neurons also are developed by the second trimester.
-Babies are hence born with some odor, taste and sound preferences, largely related to the mother's environment.
+Most of the brain's billions of neurons are also developed by the second trimester.
+Babies are hence born with some odor, taste, and sound preferences, largely related to the mother's environment.

-Some primitive reflexes too arise before birth and are still present in newborns.
+Some primitive reflexes also arise before birth and remain present in newborns.
 One hypothesis is that these reflexes are vestigial and have limited use in early human life.
 Piaget's theory of cognitive development suggested that some early reflexes are building blocks for infant sensorimotor development.
 For example, the tonic neck reflex may help development by bringing objects into the infant's field of view.

 Other reflexes, such as the walking reflex, appear to be replaced by more sophisticated voluntary control later in infancy.
 This may be because the infant gains too much weight after birth to be strong enough to use the reflex, or because the reflex and subsequent development are functionally different.
 It has also been suggested that some reflexes (for example the moro and walking reflexes) are predominantly adaptations to life in the womb with little connection to early infant development.
 Primitive reflexes reappear in adults under certain conditions, such as neurological conditions like dementia or traumatic lesions.